Tip time set for 9 p.m. ET on CSS.

 Game time set for 7 p.m.
 ET on ESPN3.

-"Andy brings an incredible combination of coaching and administrative background to our staff," Martin said.
+"Andy brings an incredible combination of coaching and administrative background to our staff," Martin said at the time of Assaley’s hiring.
 "He is very helpful in film breakdown and also in creating a great organization of our office's day-to-day business."

-Assaley has played a key support role in helping to build the Kansas State program during his six seasons on staff with the Wildcats.
+Prior to his time at Carolina, Assaley played a key support role in helping to build the Kansas State program during his six seasons on staff with the Wildcats.
 The program posted at least 20 wins each season and advanced to the postseason every year, including four trips to the NCAA Tournament.

 The Wildcats advanced to the Postseason NIT in 2007, Assaley's first season on staff where he served as video coordinator, posting an overall record of 23-12, the first of six-consecutive 20-win campaigns by K-State.
 Assaley was named the director of operations shortly following the conclusion of the season.